pnp/powershell/documentation/Add-PnPPageSection.md

 Add-PnPPageSection -Page "MyPage" -SectionTemplate OneColumn
 ```

-Adds a new one-column section to the Client-Side page 'MyPage'
+Adds a new one-column section to the page 'MyPage'

 ### EXAMPLE 2
 ```powershell
 Add-PnPPageSection -Page "MyPage" -SectionTemplate ThreeColumn -Order 10
 ```

-Adds a new Three columns section to the Client-Side page 'MyPage' with an order index of 10
+Adds a new Three columns section to the page 'MyPage' with an order index of 10

 ### EXAMPLE 3
 ```powershell